5BLLP-Hackathon/5B-Auto-Tuner/docs/challenges.md

 ### Challenge 15 - Find a way to forge valid JWT Tokens

-JWT Authentication in crAPI is vulnerable to various attacks.
+JWT Authentication in 5B Auto Tuner is vulnerable to various attacks.
 Find any one way to forge a valid JWT token and get full access to the platform.

 ## << 2 secret challenges >>

-There are two more secret challenges in crAPI, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.
+There are two more secret challenges in 5B Auto Tuner, that are pretty complex, and for now we don’t share details about them, except the fact they are really cool.